A Nearly Fatal Illusion

 In this body of work, I use photographic (film-based) images of landscapes and geological forms symbolic to me as an avenue to examine the historic impetus for westward expansion, colonialism and the search for natural resources.
 I attempt to create visual narratives that gain their ambiguity from the photographic techniques employed as well as the juxtaposition of the visual data from maps, artifacts and other text.
 This work has been an ongoing dialogue into the contradictory concepts surrounding landscape and visual representations of geography, and how these relate to cultural memory, identity and ecological issues.
 I am also interested in the ways that photographs have contributed to our understanding of this thing we call “place”.

 I use these images in general to explore a range of ideas surrounding historic and contemporary westward expansion, but in particular as an examination of environmental factors related to mining and land use practices.
-I am increasingly interested in the motivations, sacrifices and belief systems behind colonialism that laid the groundwork of the American Dream and now plague us in our consumer based society.
+I am increasingly surprised by the motivations, sacrifices and belief systems behind colonialism that laid the groundwork of the American Dream and now plague us in our consumer based society.

 In addition to the socio-cultural questions about the westward movement, I began to pay more attention to how this expansion affected land use practices, species habitat, ecological sustainability and other conflicting cultural and environmental values inherent within notions of the American West.
 These issues gave rise to the impetus to explore the balance within the relationship between the benevolent and malignant aspects of our intersection in nature and culture, while ultimately exploring the crossroads of science and art.

 I use these images in general to explore a range of ideas surrounding historic and contemporary westward expansion, but in particular as an examination of environmental factors related to mining and land use practices.
-I am increasingly interested in the motivations, sacrifices and belief systems behind colonialism that laid the groundwork of the American Dream and now plague us in our consumer based society.
+I am increasingly surprised by the motivations, sacrifices and belief systems behind colonialism that laid the groundwork of the American Dream and now plague us in our consumer based society.

 In addition to the socio-cultural questions about the westward movement, I began to pay more attention to how this expansion affected land use practices, species habitat, ecological sustainability and other conflicting cultural and environmental values inherent within notions of the American West.
 These issues gave rise to the impetus to explore the balance within the relationship between the benevolent and malignant aspects of our intersection in nature and culture, while ultimately exploring the crossroads of science and art.